hamk-business-information-technology/os/HAMK_BASIC_Software_MacUsers.md

 ![GitHub account creation](assets/githubaccount.png "Please click Create your free account or Sign in to GitHUb.com depending on your situation")

 ### Configure Git
 You need to configure Git by providing your full name and email address.
-Use the same email address that you used to sign up to GitHub.
+Use the same email address that you used to sign up for GitHub.

 ![Configure Git](assets/configureGit.png "Please use your Full Name and email ")

 ***Congratulations, you have installed most of the required applications that you need while studying at HAMK.
 Over time, you will need to install additional applications.***

 ## All done!
-Here is some recommended apps for faster multitasking.
+Here are some recommended apps for faster multitasking.

 ### Mac Windows manager / Windows snaping tool
 * https://rectangleapp.com/